 - 2 teaspoons vanilla

 - Additional confectioners' sugar

 - Shape into a roll 2-1/2 in. in diameter.
-Wrap in plastic wrap.
-Refrigerate for several hours or overnight.
+Wrap in plastic.
+Refrigerate several hours or overnight.

-- Unwrap and cut into 1/4-in. slices.
+- Preheat oven to 375°.
+Unwrap and cut into 1/4-in. slices.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 375° for 15 minutes or until delicately browned around edges.
+Bake 15 minutes or until delicately browned around edges.
 Remove to wire rack.
 While warm, roll in additional confectioners' sugar.
 Yield: about 3 dozen.

 Originally published as Pastelitos De Boda in Country February/March 1990, p51

 Click stars to rate